 Having won the Democratic Party primary for mayor last week, making him Baltimore’s presumptive next mayor, Scott was asked if subsidizing Port Covington at this time would put undue strain on city finances, Scott answered, “The world is changing by the moment.
 We have to wait and see what they put forward first.”

-Legal approval of TIF funds for Port Covington was approved in September 2016 after an intense p.r. blitz by Kevin Plank, then a darling of Wall Street as president and CEO of high-flying Under Armour.
+Legal approval of TIF funds for Port Covington was approved by the City Council in September 2016 after an intense p.r. blitz by Kevin Plank, then a darling of Wall Street as the founder and CEO of high-flying Under Armour.

 Plank promised to build UA’s new global headquarters at the site and to use his own real estate company, Sagamore Development, to erect a $5 billion “city within a city” of soaring office towers, heated lakes, a light-rail transit system and extensive waterfront parks and activities.